 <b>A coin chain (nizalka)</b>

-A coin chain, a 'nizalka'.
+A woman's coin chain, a 'nizalka'.
 The coins are Bulgarian and Serbian, dated between 1882 and 1938, and are suspended together with filigree amulets from a heavy silver chain, and secured onto the upper sash by three decorative hooks, the central one having the Serbian royal coat of arms and the two outer made of silver filigree work.
-Part of the bride's dowry, and worn also on festive occasions.
+Worn at the wedding and subsequently on festive occasions.

 <b>Albanian woman's headband</b>